Electronic Health Records Management Course

 - The Certified Electronic Health Records Specialist (CEHRS™) credential from the NHA can give you a competitive advantage in your field, as it is often nationally recognized by many employers and may help open the door for more job opportunities, higher pay, and job security.

-- NHA exams are administered at hundreds of locations nationwide to make your electronic health records certification exam experience convenient and stress-free.
+- NHA exams are administered at hundreds of locations nationwide to make the electronic health records certification exam experience convenient for you.

 - NHA offers innovative certification preparation options that feature online practice drills, detailed test plans, review questions, case studies, and progress-tracking to help you assess your level of readiness for certification.